OBSERVATIONS – E-SURFMAR

 – improvements in the timeliness of drifting buoy data thanks to the use of Iridium instead of Argos for these platforms;

-– the drafting of common technical specifications for a European Shipborne AWS to be used in a EUMETNET call for tender (EUCAWS project);
+– the development of a European Common Shipborne AWS (EUCAWS project);

 – the establishment of financial arrangements to compensate national activities that are suitable for the Operational Service;

-– co-operations, most of them informal, with third parties: NOAA (US), MSC (Canada), Puertos des Estado (Spain), MOON Community, GHRSST group…;
+– co-operations, most of them informal, with third parties: MSC (Canada), Puertos des Estado (Spain), GHRSST group…;

-– the set up of tools available on the Web to monitor all operational surface marine observation networks in the world.
+– the set up of quality control tools available on the Web to monitor all operational surface marine observation networks in the world.

 Since mid-2007, between 90 and 105 drifting buoys fully or partially funded by E-SURFMAR were permanently operating.
 This number significantly decreased in 2011 due to wrong batches of buoys delivered by the two usual manufacturers.
 The average number of operational buoys was below 75 buoys till mid-2012.